Who is this course for?

 This course is designed for currently practicing and newly qualified electricians who wish to have a greater understanding of what is involved in installing electric vehicle charging equipment

-OLEV (Office of Low Emission Vehicles) is the part of the government that is responsible for promoting the uptake of electric vehicles
+OZEV (Office of Zero Emission Vehicles) is the part of the government that is responsible for promoting the uptake of electric vehicles.
+OZEV was previously known as OLEV (Office of Low Emission Vehicles).

-Can I register with OLEV if I complete this qualification?
+Can I register with OZEV if I complete this qualification?

-This qualification makes up part of the entry requirements for registering with OLEV.
-As well as the qualification you will also need to hold a qualification in the latest version of the wiring regulations, be registered with a competent persons scheme such as the NICEIC or NAPIT and be on an electric vehicle charging equipment manufacturers list of registered installers
+This qualification makes up part of the entry requirements for registering with OZEV.
+As well as the qualification you will also need to hold a qualification in the latest version of the wiring regulations, be registered with a competent persons scheme such as the NICEIC or NAPIT and be on an electric vehicle charging equipment manufacturers list of registered installers.
+Read here about how to become an OZEV registered installer.

 What are the entry requirements for the course?